 Yes.
 WebXPRT tests the capabilities of your device/browser combination.
 We recommend you run the test on the browser you use most often.
 That said, WebXPRT is also a great way to test the speed of several different browsers and see which browser/device combination is fastest.

-On the Results page, click the “Submit” button at the bottom of the page.
+On the Results page, click the “Submit your results” button.